neilharan/etz/README.md

 3. **Explicit.** Specify time zone and DST details manually (e.g. POSIX).
 4. **Black box.** Built in non-human-readable tables.

 There is a requirement in embedded systems, that may not have unfettered internet access - and therefore regular OS updates, to manage time zone computations internally.
-These systems are frequently resource constrained and it may be desirable to embed all, or a subset of, the time zone database directly into the program binary.
+These systems can be resource constrained and it may be desirable to embed all, or a subset of, the time zone database directly into the program binary.

 ## Design goals